GetShortstack/docs/docs/README.md

 - `/resource/1`
 - `/resource/2/do_something`

-To extract the resource id (ex.
+To extract the value (ex.
 1, 2) for our function to use, we need to modify the endpoint path.
 Click on the `edit metadata` tab at the bottom of the editor and modify the url path to `/resource/{resource_id}`.

 Next add `resource_id` as an argument to your function definition to use it.